Fraction Word Problems

 Word problem involving addition of mixed fractions (mixed numbers).
 Explained using the model method (bar method or bar diagrams).

-Tim started from his home and drove one and one-half hours to meet his uncle with whom he spent three and one-quarter hours.
+Example: Tim started from his home and drove one and one-half hours to meet his uncle with whom he spent three and one-quarter hours.
 Then he drove 1/5 of an hour to see his grandmother and spent two and one-half hours with her.
 Finally, he drove back home in one and three-fifths hours.
 Altogether, how many hours did he spend outside before returning home?

 Word problem on multiplication and subtraction of fractions.
 Explained using Singapore's model method of problem solving.